arcandjl/website/content/courses/micro2/micro2.md

 tags: ["IHEID Economics"]
 ---

 Basic models of risk and asymmetric information, for Economics master's and PhD students.
-Previous cohorts of students have often joked that this is essentially a course in integration by parts.
+Previous cohorts of students have often joked that this is essentially a course in integration by parts ($\int uv'=uv-\int u'v$).
 They may have a point....

 <!--more-->